 There is plenty to see and do at this bustling seaside resort.
 Scarborough is considered Britain’s first seaside resort, having been a popular holiday destination for hundreds of years.
 As well as two beautiful sandy beaches, Scarborough is also home to the 12th century Scarborough castle and a host of other attractions.

 With its impressive white cliffs, Flamborough Head is home to one of the most beautiful stretches of coast in England.
-In addition to the remarkable scenery, it is also home to a bevy of seals, countless bird species, and most notably, it is a seasonal nesting location for puffins!
+In addition to the remarkable scenery, it is also home to a bevy of seals, countless bird species, and most notably, it is one of the best places to see puffins in Yorkshire!

 The Flamborough Cliffs were one of our favorite places to photograph along this stretch of coastline.
 Be sure to check out our photography guide below if your itinerary includes this incredible destination!